trailofbits/empirehacking.nyc/bkoverflow.md

 ### When

-* We meet once per month, with specific days announced on [Twitter](https://twitter.com/EmpireHacking) and [Meetup](https://www.meetup.com/Empire-Hacking/).
-There is no set schedule (yet)!
+* We meet once per month with specific days announced on [Twitter](https://twitter.com/EmpireHacking) and [Meetup](https://www.meetup.com/Empire-Hacking/).
+There is no set schedule yet!
 The meetup starts at 6pm and ends when the venue closes or all the attendees leave.

 ## [Event Calendar](https://calendar.google.com/calendar/embed?src=trailofbits.com_u4ugmlhgr0nf58s1ji8fteed2k%40group.calendar.google.com&ctz=America/New_York)

+Please subscribe to our calendar for updates about security events in NYC, including Empire Hacking, Brooklyn Overflow, and local conferences.

 <iframe src="https://calendar.google.com/calendar/embed?src=trailofbits.com_u4ugmlhgr0nf58s1ji8fteed2k%40group.calendar.google.com&ctz=America/New_York" style="border: 0" width="800" height="600" frameborder="0" scrolling="no"></iframe>